openshift/openshift-origin-design/designs/virtualization/4.7/Snapshots-updates/snapshots-updates.md

 ![Create Snapshot Modal all disks included](img/snapshot-modal.png)

-When only part of the disks are included in the snapshot we'll show the included disks are in a collapse/ expand drawer and the excluded ones in a warning notification.
+When only part of the disks are included in the snapshot we'll show the included disks in a collapse/ expand drawer and the excluded ones in a warning notification.
+Users will be able to click the excluded disk(s) to edit it or contact the cluster admin to fix the issue.
 We'll add a confirmation check box so users will be aware of the excluded disk(s) and confirm that they still want to continue to take the snapshot.

-We'll allow the users to fix the excluded disks issues by sending them to the edit disk page or to the YAML.
+### Collapse

 ![Create Snapshot Modal collapse](img/Confirmation-1a.png)

+### Expand

 ![Create Snapshot Modal expand](img/Confirmation-1b.png)